CADWRDeltaModeling/dsm2/README.md

 The DSM2 water quality numerical solution (QUAL) is based on a model in which advection dispersion equation is solved numerically using a coordinate system where computational nodes move with the flow

-## PTM
-The DSM2 particle tracking component (PTM) computes the location of an individual particle at any time step within a channel based on velocity, flow and water level information provided by HYDRO.
-The longitudinal movement is based on transverse and vertical velocity profiles computed from mean channel velocity provided by HYDRO.
-Mean channel velocity is multiplied by a factor which depends on particle’s transverse location in the channel resulting in a transverse velocity profile resulting in slower moving particles closer to the shore.
-Mean channel velocity is also converted to vertical velocity profile using a logarithmic profile to account for slower particles closer to the channel bottom.
-The longitudinal movement is then the sum of transverse and vertical velocities multiplied by time step.
-Particles also move across the channel and in vertical direction along the depth due to mixing.
-A random factor and mixing coefficients and the length of time step is used to compute the movement of particle in transverse and vertical direction.